Kazakhstan–Kyrgyzstan relations: Economic relations

 Kazakhstan's direct investment in the Kyrgyz economy has been rapidly gaining pace since the early 2000s.
 Today Kazakhstan's economic presence is felt throughout northern Kyrgyzstan, from banks to small businesses, cars with Kazakh plates and numerous tourists.
 For the most, the Kyrgyz are welcoming these trends as both countries share a similar culture and traditions.

 During the last five years Kazakhstan invested about 400 million dollars in Kyrgyzstan and is considered the largest investor.
 Thirty-three percent of the total Kyrgyzstan bank's equity belongs to Kazakh investors.
 There are about 2,000 enterprises functioning in Kyrgyzstan, and 500 belong to Kazakh entrepreneurs.
 Kazakh-Kyrgyz unification is in the economic interests of both countries.
 "I do not see any problem in unification with another country.
 In the future we should unite with this or another state, anyway.
 Unification with Kazakhstan will be a good accelerator for our economic development," said lawmaker Juraev.

 In 2007, the President of Kazakhstan Nursultan Nazarbayev suggested the creation of a fund to facilitate Kyrgyzstan's economic development.
 However, the sides started implementing this project only in 2011.
 KKIF was created with a capital of US$100 million, fully funded by Kazakhstan.
 Its main objective is to render financial assistance to Kyrgyzstan's economy through implementation of the priority projects on its territory and effective development of small and medium businesses in Kyrgyzstan.

 In 2014, Deputy Secretary General of the Turkic-speaking states Cooperation Council (Turk-ssCC) Adakhan Madumarov spoke about the Great Silk Way project that would bring tourism to both Kyrgyzstan and Kazakhstan.

-In 2021, it was reported that the trade turnover between Kazakhstan and Kyrgyzstan reached $680 million USD - a growth of 9% over the first nine months of 2021.
+In 2021, it was reported that the trade turnover between Kazakhstan and Kyrgyzstan reached US$680 million - a growth of 9% over the first nine months of 2021.